realworldocaml/book/en/08-imperative-programming.md

 particular, ones like `add` that modify the dictionary, return unit.
 This is typical of functions that act by side-effect.

 The implementation is shown below.
-We'll walk through the implementation, function by function, and as we do so we'll walk through some of OCaml's imperative features.
+We'll go through the code bit by bit, explaining different imperative constructs as they show up.

-First, we'll define the basic data structure, which is a record with two fields.
-The first field, `length` is a mutable record field.
+First, we define the type of a dictionary as a record with two fields.
-Records are immutable by default, but will be mutable when explicitly marked as such.
-The second field, `buckets`, is itself immutable, but contains an array, which is itself a mutable data structure, as we'll see.
+The first field, `length` is declared as mutable; records are immutable by default, but individual fields are mutable when explicitly marked as such.
+The second field, `buckets`, is immutable, but contains an array, which is itself a mutable data structure, as we'll see.

 ```ocaml
 (* file: dictionary.ml *)